GeodataTools/geodata/docs/source/quick_start/packagesetup.md

 conda install rasterio
 ```

-### macOS Installation with Pip
+### Installation with pip

+#### macOS/Linux
-In macOS's terminal, navigate to the package's root directory, and run the following:
+In macOS or Linux's terminal, navigate to the package's root directory, and run the following:

 ```bash
 pip install .